Practical information

 Icelandic ID Number

-During the Introduction day you will be given guidance on how to apply for a Icelandic ID number.
+During the Introduction day, you will be given guidance on how to apply for an Icelandic ID number.

 Student web access

-Once you have paid the registration fee you will receive your RU username and password access for the internal student website, Canvas.
+Once you have paid the registration fee, you will receive your RU username and password access to the internal student website, Canvas.
 This will be e-mailed to the e-mail address you used for your application.
 If you have not received your access within a week of paying your registration fee, please e-mail help@ru.is.
 Canvas will be the online centre for your studies at RU.
 You can use Canvas to access information on: course schedules, content and reading lists, assignments, grades, class lists, important course updates and information.
-To access Canvas visit http://canvas.ru.is/ and when prompted use your RU login details to access your account.
+To access Canvas, visit http://canvas.ru.is/, and when prompted, use your RU login details to access your account.

 Campus access card